kubernetes/kubernetes/examples/guestbook-go/README.md

 ### Step Seven: Cleanup

 You should delete the service which will remove any associated resources that were created e.g. load balancers, forwarding rules and target pools.
-All the resources (pods, replication controllers and service) can be deleted with a single command:
+All the resources (replication controllers and service) can be deleted with a single command:
 ```shell
 $ cluster/kubectl.sh delete -f examples/guestbook-go
 current-context: "kubernetes-satnam_kubernetes"